smjonas/snippet-converter.nvim/doc/documentation.md

 ---

+`name: string?`

+An optional name that can be used as an argument to the `:ConvertSnippets` command.
+If not specified, a default value (the index of the template in the `templates` table passed to `setup`) will be used.

+---

 `sources: table <string, string>`

 A table with a list of paths per source format.
 For a list of available source formats, see [Supported snippet formats](#supported-snippet-formats).
 The paths can either be absolute paths or relative paths to folders or files in your Neovim runtimepath.
-They may contain wildcards (`*`).
+For the latter, prefix the path with `./`.
-All snippet files that match any of the given paths will be parsed and converted to the respective output formats.
+All snippet files that match any of the given paths will be parsed and converted to the specified output formats.

 **Example:**